ruky-a/capstone-project/README.md

 # Accommodation booking App

-This is a two way market place booking application.
+This is a two-sided market place booking application with a guest and a host.

-Built With
+Built With:

 Postgresql - Database